 Over the holidays, some friends and neighbors came over for a dinner party.

-A portrait of him hangs over the fireplace in my living room.
+A couple of them asked about the painting hanging over the fireplace in my living room.

 Although the original painting – like my replica – is striking, it is riddled with historical inaccuracies.